-Buika is an African-Spanish singer-songwriter with a giant voice who sprinkles Flamenco hints over her own style of Afro-Spanish soul.
+Buika is an African-Spanish singer-songwriter with a giant voice who sprinkles hints of her flamenco roots into her own style of Latin jazz, soul and Afrobeat.

 María Concepción Balboa Buika (Concha Buika) was born in Palma de Mallorca, Spain on May 11, 1972.
 That’s one of the islands in the Spanish Mediterranean.
 Her parents are from Equatorial Guinea on the West African coast.
 She currently lives in Miami.